PainfulDiodes/z80-experiments/z80-experiment-003/z80/marvin000/README.md

 # marvin - a tiny Z80 monitor program
 This version was needs to operate entirely within RAM
-It was first run using an Arduino Mega to provide RAM to te Z80
+It was first run using an Arduino Mega to provide RAM to the Z80